klaoude/QuickerStack/QuickStackStore/Package/README.md

 Hello, folks.
 You might have noticed that I hardly updated my mods in the past few months.
 I'd love to return to supporting my mods with more than just maintenance updates, too.
 I usually avoid this topic, but I've been quite busy due to the rising cost of living, so if anyone can spare a small donation, I'd greatly appreciate it, but if you can't then don't worry about it: https://ko-fi.com/goldenrevolver

-This is a maintenance update for the newest Valheim update 0.217.14 'Hildir's Request'.
-It just fixes declarations to make the mod compile again and does not integrate the new vanilla quick stacking feature with the mod.

 ---

 This mod allows you to